Cr4zyCop/Lunar.vip/README.md

 **Not mine**
-but it does work for solara
+but it does work for solara and bypasses dh anticheat